jss367/jss367.github.io/_posts/2021-05-02-eval-on-unbalanced-datasets.md

     return dataset
 ```

-## Determine Metrics
+## Determine Metrics to Use

 Now we'll have to decide on what metrics to use.
-These will be important so we'll use a lot of them.
+We'll want a variety of metrics to really explore what's going on.
+Because the goal of this model is to find the dog images in the sea of cat images, we'll consider a **true positive** to be correctly identifying an image of a **dog**.
+Correctly identifying a **cat** image will be considered a **true negative**.

 ```python